 Students in the MPH (Community Health Education concentration) at UNC are required to complete a 2 credit hour MPH Practicum (CHBH6930).
 This practicum requires a minimum of 150 up to a maximum of 300 hours of work within a community agency for this 2 hour course.
 The experience is intended to provide students an opportunity to develop professional skills by leading a project in a public health setting that contributes to an unmet need of the host site.

 Students are encouraged to consider their career interests and areas of interest in the field of Community Health Education when selecting a practicum site.
-Further information is available in the Practicum Resource Guide.

 For more information, please contact Teresa Sharp, Practicum Coordinator.